albertoboccolini/phalsofobia/README.md

 1. Clone this repository.

-2. Navigate to this folder with terminal
+2. Navigate to this folder with terminal.

 ```bash
    $ cd phalsofobia
 ```

-3. Compile main.c and gamelib.c with this command
+3. Compile main.c and gamelib.c with this command.

 ```bash
    $ gcc -o phalsofobia main.c gamelib.c -std=c11 -Wall
 ```

-4. Start the game and have fun
+4. Start the game and have fun.

 ```bash
    $ ./phalsofobia